Do People Speak English In Turkey? [You’d be Surprised!]

 Though Turkey is a country that is surrounded by many English-as-second-language countries, proficiency in English in Turkey is actually quite low.
 Studies have found that only 15 to 20 percent of the population have a basic level of English.

-According to EF’s EPI (English Proficiency Index), Turkey ranks #64 out of 111 countries and has a rating of low.
-When compared to the other 34 European countries, Turkey ranks #34 out of 35, which is quite disheartening and hard to believe.
+According to EF’s EPI (English Proficiency Index), Turkey ranks #66 out of 111 countries and has a low rating.
+When compared to the other 34 European countries, Turkey ranks #33 out of 34, which is quite disheartening and hard to believe.

 But do those numbers actually represent what the English level is like in Turkey?
 Sadly, from our experience, yes.
-Besides the touristic areas in Istanbul and Cappadocia, we had to use Google Translate for most of our communication with the locals.
+Besides the touristic areas in Istanbul and Cappadocia, we had to use Google Translate for most of our communication with Turkish citizens.

 English Education in Turkey